Foundation Stone: Commemoration in Jewish law

 In further commemoration of the Foundation Stone, it is also forbidden to eat meat or drink wine from the beginning of the week in which Tisha B'av falls until after the fast.
 Some have the custom to refrain from these foodstuffs from Rosh Chodesh Av, while others do so from the Seventeenth of Tammuz.

 Liturgical references

 In the days when Selichot are recited, in the days leading up to Rosh Hashanah until Yom Kippur, the supplications include the following references:

 During Sukkot, the following references to the Foundation Stone are mentioned in the Hoshanot recital:

 Islamic significance

-The Temple Mount, where the Foundation Stone is located, is thought by commentators of the Quran to be the place from which Muhammad began his Night Journey.
-Although the Quran does not specifically mention Jerusalem in name as the ascension site, labelling the site as the "farthest mosque" (from which the later-built Al-Aqsa Mosque was named), the Hadith, the recorded sayings of Muhammad, specify that the Al-Aqsa Mosque is in Jerusalem.
+The Masjid al-Haram in Mecca, is thought by commentators of the Quran to be the place from where Muslims believe Muhammad began his Night Journey.
+Although the Quran does not specifically mention Jerusalem in name as the ascension site, labelling the site as the "farthest mosque", in certain Hadith it is said that the Al-Aqsa Mosque is in Jerusalem.

+Tawfiq Canaan, in 1922, recorded a local tradition that describes four living waters flowing from under the rock.
+To the south: Hammam esh-Shifa, to the east: Siloam, to the north: 'En Haddji and En Qashleh, and to the west: Hammam es-Sultan.

 Beneath the Foundation Stone is a cavern known as the Well of Souls.
 It is sometimes thought of as the traditional hiding place of the Ark of the Covenant.